-In our External Audit Plan 2014/15, presented to you in March 2015, we identified the significant risks affecting the Authority's 2014/15 financial statements.
-We have now completed our testing of these areas and set out our evaluation following our substantive work.
+In our External Audit Plan 2015/16, presented to you in March 2016, we identified the significant risks affecting the Authority's 2015/16 financial statements.
+We are in the completion phase of our audit and have set out our evaluation of our substantive work done so far.

-The table below sets out our detailed findings for each of the risks that are specific to the Authority.
+The table below sets out our detailed findings for each of the risks that are specific to the Council.